 In general, getting married should not affect your Social Security Disability Insurance (SSDI) benefits.
-However, there are some circumstances where you could lose your benefits after you get married, so you should discuss your situation with your local Social Security field office or with a Pittsburgh Social Security Disability lawyer.
+However, there are some circumstances where you could lose your benefits after you get married.
+However, getting married—or even moving in with a significant other—could put your Supplemental Security Income (SSI) benefits in jeopardy.
+Make sure you discuss your situation with your local Social Security field office or with a Pittsburgh Social Security Disability lawyer.

 - You receive them based on the work record of a deceased spouse; and